 What can I expect?

-Initial Assessments are 60 minutes.
+Initial Assessments are 90 minutes.
 This is a deep dive and a first taste of my approach.
 We will discuss your injury history to connect the dots between how you feel today and how you got here.
 Then we will begin with a full postural screening, foot function assessment and joint-by-joint movement assessment.
 I will summarize my findings and continue educating you on your body as we proceed.
 Once we have completed a deep dive into your body's patterns we will begin restoring your movement.
 By the end of the session you will have 2-3 exercises to work on between sessions.
 It's important to continue the exercises daily in between sessions.
-Every new client receives a welcome package including a set of AiM wedges, access to our library of exercises, a handy how-to guide and a few surprises.

 Please wear leggings or shorts and a top that isn't loose so I can assess your joints and posture.
 We work in bare feet.